Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: CLE weighted by nesting statistics

 \section{CLE weighted by nesting statistics}

-In this section we prove Theorem \ref{thm:loopexpconv} which justifies that the CLE weighting considered in the introduction is natural since, given a tuple of points, it corresponds in some sense to reweighting by the number of CLE loops surrounding any subset of these points.
+In this section we prove Theorem \ref{thm:loopexpconv}, which justifies that the CLE weighting considered in the introduction is natural, since, given a tuple of points, it corresponds in some sense to reweighting the law of a CLE coupled to an LQG surface by the number of CLE loops surrounding any subset of these points.
+See Section \ref{sss:regular-disk} for a description of this weighting in the case of a regular LQG disk.
 A key input is Theorem \ref{thm:cle-indep}, which is a spatial independence property for CLE that is necessary in order to establish finiteness of the (claimed) limit in Theorem \ref{thm:loopexpconv}.
 Theorem \ref{thm:cle-indep} will be proved in Section \ref{sec:cle-k-small} for $\kappa\in(8/3,4]$ and in Section \ref{sec:cle-k-big} for $\kappa\in(4,8)$.